Joseph Chamberlain: Salisbury resignation and Balfour government: 1902

 The end of the war allowed Salisbury to finally retire.
 Though the Prime Minister was keen to be succeeded by his nephew Balfour, Chamberlain's supporters felt the Colonial Secretary, as the most popular figure in the government, had a legitimate claim to the premiership.
-Leo Maxse argued forcefully in the National Review for Chamberlain as Prime Minister; Chamberlain himself was less concerned, assuring Balfour's Private Secretary, "I have my own work to do and...
+Leo Maxse argued forcefully in the National Review for Chamberlain as prime minister; Chamberlain himself was less concerned, assuring Balfour's private secretary, "I have my own work to do and...
 I shall be quite willing to serve under Balfour."

 On 7 July 1902, Chamberlain suffered a head injury in a traffic accident.
 Chamberlain had three stitches and was told by doctors to cease work immediately and remain in bed for two weeks.

 On 11 July, Salisbury went to Buckingham Palace without notifying his Cabinet colleagues and resigned.
 The King invited Balfour to form a new government later that day.
 Before accepting, Balfour met Chamberlain, who said he was content to remain Colonial Secretary.
 Despite Chamberlain's organisational skills and immense popularity, many Conservatives still mistrusted his Radicalism, and Chamberlain was aware of the difficulties that would be presented by being part of a Liberal Unionist minority leading a Conservative majority.
 Balfour and Chamberlain were both aware that the Unionist government's survival depended on their co-operation.

 Education Act 1902

-One of Balfour's first acts as Prime Minister was the introduction of an Education Act, intended to promote National Efficiency.
-Though Chamberlain supported the cause, the Balfour Act abolished the 2,568 school boards established under the Elementary Education Act 1870 which remained popular with Nonconformists and Radicals and replaced them with local education authorities to administer a state centred system of primary, secondary and technical schools.
+One of Balfour's first acts as prime minister was the introduction of an Education Act, intended to promote National Efficiency.
+Though Chamberlain supported the cause, the Balfour Act abolished the 2,568 school boards established under the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) which remained popular with Nonconformists and Radicals and replaced them with local education authorities to administer a state centred system of primary, secondary and technical schools.
 The Bill would also give ratepayers' money to voluntary Church of England schools; opposition to that provision in the 1870 Act had spurred on Chamberlain's first involvement in politics.

 Chamberlain was aware that the Bill would estrange Nonconformists, Radicals and many Liberal Unionists from the government, but could not oppose it without risking his cabinet post.
 In response to Chamberlain's warning and suggestion that voluntary Church schools receive funds from central rather than local government, Robert Laurie Morant replied that the Boer War had drained the Exchequer.
 Chamberlain did temporarily secure a major concession: local authorities would be given the discretion over the issue of rate aid to voluntary schools.
 Yet even this was renounced before the Act's passage in December 1902.
 Chamberlain wrote fatalistically, "I consider the Unionist cause is hopeless at the next election, and we shall certainly lose the majority of the Liberal Unionists once and for all."